United States Motion Picture Corporation: Business history

 The United States Motion Picture Corporation was founded by James O. Walsh, who was its president, Fred W. Hermann, who was the vice president, and Daniel L. Hart, who was its treasurer and is also listed as its scenario editor in one newspaper account.
-Hart, an award-winning playwright, would later serve as the mayor of Wilkes-Barre from 1920 to his death in 1933.
+Hart, an award-winning playwright, would later serve as the mayor of Wilkes-Barre from 1920 until his death in 1933.

 Black Diamond Comedies

-Between October 2, 1916 and November 12, 1917, the United States Motion Picture Corporation produced and released twenty-seven Black Diamond Comedies.
+Between October 2, 1916, and November 12, 1917, the United States Motion Picture Corporation produced and released twenty-seven Black Diamond Comedies.
 "Black Diamond" referred to anthracite coal, deposits of which had made Wilkes-Barre and the surrounding area a center of the mining industry and contributed to the region's wealth.
 The one-reel silent films were the first comedies distributed by Paramount Pictures, which was then based in New York.
 Paramount advertised these comedies widely in 1917, sometimes alongside those of Fatty Arbuckle, another Paramount comic artist.
-The films often followed a comic character named Susie, portrayed by USMPC’s leading lady Leatrice Joy, through mishaps and blunders.
-The films' advertisements that appear in The Moving Picture World magazine note the use of comic special effects with stop action and film speed experimentation.
+The films often followed a comic character named Susie, portrayed by USMPC's leading lady Leatrice Joy, through mishaps and blunders.
+The films' advertisements that appear in The Moving Picture World magazine note the use of comic special effects, with stop-action and film-speed experimentation.

 After the company ended its contract with Paramount Pictures in 1917, USMPC released six additional one-reel comic films as Unique Comedies, which were distributed by the Arrow Film Company of New York.
-These include "His Neglected Wife," which also stars Leatrice Joy and other actors who appeared in Black Diamond Comedies.
+These include His Neglected Wife, which also stars Leatrice Joy and other actors who appeared in Black Diamond Comedies.

 The United States Motion Picture Corporation also released Rainbow Comedies, one-reel comic films distributed by the General Film Company, in 1918 and 1919.
 These films often starred Lillian Vera and Eddie Boulden and were directed by Joseph A. Richmond.